STAFF NEWS & ANALYSIS

 - What would have happened to the village’s standard of living if they had taken his equipment by force?

 - At step 10 should the builders have been able to keep the hut they built for the Caveman Capitalist, even though they agreed to take rabbits in exchange for their labor?

 - How would they have gotten the rabbits they needed without building the hut for him?

 - Do you think they considered building huts more desirable than hunting rabbits themselves?

-- Should the village be able to use their strength in numbers to take all the Caveman Capitalist’s jerky, even without providing him any value in return?
+- Should the village be able to use its mob-rule strength in numbers to take all the Caveman Capitalist’s jerky, even without providing him any value in return?